gsamokovarov/rack-delegate/README.md

 ![but](https://raw.githubusercontent.com/gsamokovarov/rack-delegate/master/.but.jpg)

 If you wanna go the (micro) services route, you can do it quickly with Ruby and prototype.
-Even if you do, you may as well need a better API gateway than this one.
-[OpenResty] may be useful for you.
+If you need the speed, you can check out [OpenResty].

 [OpenResty]: https://openresty.org/